BikLab/BINF8770-SciComm/Week1-intro.md

 ## Week 1: Finding our goals & values and SciComm 101

-#### 9:35am - 9:50am
+#### 9:35am - 9:50am Class Introductions

-Class Introductions - introduce yourself by stating:
+Each person introduce yourself by stating:
 * Name, graduate program, PI lab, and research topic
 * Why are you interested in Science Communication?
 * What previous SciComm expereience do you have?